uvishere/hit226/week11/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ### Try it yourself
-Write a fuction using jQuery to change the color of the class "change-me"
+Write a fuction using jQuery to change the color of the class "change-me" after clicking the button.
 ```html
 <html>
 	<title> jQuery example </title>